std-easy/planning/ideas.md

 ### Nice templatable ring-buffer

 I regularly need a fifo, with configurable overwriting semantics and conversion to more conventional types (std::vector, etc...).
 It'd be nice to not need to continuously reimplemented it.

+### WTF is up with std::vector and fill

+std::array has a fill(TYPE) member.
+Why the fuck doesn't std::vector (and most general container type, really).
+If it's a container type, it should support variable.fill(TYPE& val);